Skye (group): 2017–2019: Formation and debut

-On September 4, 2019, it was announced Sunghyun would leave the group due to personal reasons.
+On September 4, 2019, it was announced that Sunghyun would leave the group due to personal reasons.
+The group, now as six members, released its third single album Puzzle on November 14, 2019, and promoted it on Music Bank and other weekly music shows.

 2020–2022: Departure from MMO and military service

 After discussions with both the members and their agency, the group's contract was terminated on January 31, 2020, and the group would move forward independently.

 Due to COVID-19, the Korean members decided to fulfill their mandatory military service together while their foreign member, Isaac, stayed in his home country of Malaysia.
-Their leader, Inpyo, returned from the military on May 8, 2022, right after finishing his last performance for the military musical "A Song Of Meissa" where he participated alongside fellow In2it member Hyunuk and EXO's Chanyeol.
+Their leader, Inpyo, returned from the military on May 8, 2022, right after finishing his last performance for the military musical "A Song Of Meissa", where he participated alongside fellow In2It member Hyunuk and EXO's Chanyeol.

-Jiahn, Inpyo, and Hyunuk held an online and offline fanmeeting while Isaac was still in Malaysia preparing for his solo debut after signing a solo contract with Prodigee Asia.
+Jiahn, Inpyo, and Hyunuk held an online and offline fanmeeting while Isaac was still in Malaysia, preparing for his solo debut after signing a solo contract with Prodigee Asia.
 Yeontae finished his military service in August 2022, while Inho finished his in September 2022.

-2023–present: Reformations as Skye
+2023–2025: Reformations as Skye and Disbandment

-On March 16, 2023, it was announced that In2it would be rebranding under the new group name, Skye.
+On March 16, 2023, it was announced that In2It would be rebranding under a new group name, Skye.

+Despite the rebrand, they announced the conclusion of their group activities in November 25, 2025, and their final fan meeting was held on December 28, 2025.